-Each fellowship provides full funding—including a stipend of $18,000.00 per academic year, plus tuition (up to 12 hours of resident, 9 hours of non-resident tuition), and health care insurance—for the first two years of doctoral study.
-The award does not cover course or curriculum fees, or any student fees other than the GPSA fee.
+Each fellowship provides full funding—including a stipend of $20,000.00 per academic year, plus tuition (up to 12 hours of resident, 9 hours of non-resident tuition), and health care insurance—for the first two years of doctoral study.
 To maximize the impact and to keep the program sustainable, the RWF fellowships are not renewable beyond the two-year award period.
 The award cycle begins in fall semester and runs continuously for four semesters (not counting summer).

 Pursuant to the availability of funding, Graduate Studies will award four two-year Regents’ Winrock Fellowships on the following basis:

 Odd-numbered academic years (e.g. 2017-2018, 2019-2020): one fellowship in the STEM fields, including Health Sciences; one in the Arts/Humanities;

 Even-numbered academic years (e.g. 2016-2017, 2018-2019): one fellowship in the STEM fields, including Health Sciences; one in the Social Sciences (Anthropology, Psychology, etc.)/Education.